 Is growth back?
 It sure seems like it.
-One-time highfliers such as TiVo
+Tech highfliers such as Shanda Interactive

 Don't dump the downtrodden

-History, for one thing.
-Growth stocks did better than value for the six years between 1994 and 2000, when technology stocks soared.
+Growth stocks did better than value for the six years between 1994 and 2000, as technology stocks soared.
 Value stocks have been on a roll since.
 Now, as earnings growth begins to show signs of slowing, fast movers unaffected by general economic malaise could return to prominence.
 That's why, when Lange took the helm of the Magellan fund, he dumped ExxonMobil and bought Google.

 Be a rebel with a cause

 Here at Fool HQ, we've begun to see the turn as well.
-Last summer, David Gardner's Rule Breakers portfolio was bleeding red.
+Eighteen months ago, David Gardner's Rule Breakers portfolio was bleeding red.
 And the quest for the next Starbucks was stuck in the mud.
 No longer.
-Today, the portfolio is once again beating the market and features more than 10 stocks that have at least doubled, including Blue Nile
+Today, the portfolio is once again beating the market and features 10 stocks that have doubled or more, including Vertex Pharmaceuticals

 - A competitive advantage in an important, emerging market.